A Prey Buffet:

 At Reid Park Zoo:

-These two sisters are black (melanistic), but most jaguars are yellow with black spots.
+Simone is black (melanistic), but most jaguars are yellow with black spots.
 You can see the spots on these animals if you look closely.